-Fashion has always been a hotbed for innovation — from the invention of the sewing machine to the rise of e-commerce.
+Fashion has always been at the forefront of innovation — from the invention of the sewing machine to the rise of e-commerce.
 Like tech, fashion is forward-looking and cyclical.

-And today, tech is transforming fashion at a faster pace than ever.
+And today, fashion technology is growing at a faster pace than ever.

-From robots that sew and cut fabric, to AI algorithms that predict style trends, to VR mirrors in dressing rooms, technology is automating, personalizing, and speeding up every aspect of fashion.
+Robots that sew and cut fabric, AI algorithms that predict style trends, VR mirrors in dressing rooms, and an array of other innovations show how technology is automating, personalizing, and speeding up the fashion space.

 In this report, we dive into the trends reshaping how our clothes and accessories are designed, manufactured, distributed, and marketed.

 - How AI is influencing brands